Semiparametric discrete data regression with Monte Carlo inference and prediction

 \section{Introduction}

 Discrete data commonly arise either as natural counts or via data coarsening such as rounding.
 Bayesian regression models must account for this discreteness in order to provide a coherent data-generating process.
-However, discrete data often present challenging distributional features, including zero-inflation, over/under-dispersion, boundedness or censoring, and heaping.
-Customized Bayesian models that target these features are usually too complex for analytical posterior and predictive analysis and can incur significant computational burdens from the requisite approximation algorithms, such as Markov chain Monte Carlo.
-The contribution of this paper is to develop a new Bayesian semiparametric discrete data regression model that features (i) substantial modeling flexibility, (ii) efficient Monte Carlo posterior and predictive inference, (iii) broad theoretical guarantees, and (iv) for important special cases, conjugate priors with (pseudo) closed-form posteriors.
+However, discrete data often present challenging distributional features, including zero-inflation, over-/under-dispersion, boundedness or censoring, and heaping (Figure~\ref{fig:dmhng}).
+Customized Bayesian models that target these features are too complex for analytical posterior and predictive inference or Monte Carlo sampling, and can incur significant computational burdens from the requisite approximation algorithms such as Markov chain Monte Carlo (MCMC).
+The contribution of this paper is to develop a new Bayesian semiparametric discrete data regression model that features (i) substantial modeling flexibility, (ii) efficient Monte Carlo (not MCMC) computing for posterior and predictive inference, (iii) broad theoretical guarantees, and (iv) for important special cases, conjugate priors with (pseudo) closed-form posteriors.
 These features advance the state-of-the-art for Bayesian modeling and computing for regression analysis of integer-valued data.

-The impact of data coarsening is often nonignorable, both for coherency of the data-generating process and for correct and efficient inference. \cite{dempster1983rounding} emphasized the surprisingly large impact of rounded data adjustments in least squares regression, which notably do not decay with the sample size.
-More broadly, \cite{Heitjan1989} reviewed inference and asymptotics for grouped data, where continuous data are observable only up to some coarsening such as an interval. \cite{Heitjan1991} studied multiple sources of data coarsening, including rounding, heaping, and, censoring, as well as random coarsening operators.

-The perspective on discrete data offered by grouping or rounding has also been popularized as a modeling strategy for count and binary data. \cite{canale2011bayesian} introduced rounded Gaussian mixture models for count-valued Bayesian nonparametrics, while \cite{canale2013nonparametric} similarly applied rounded Gaussian processes for count regression modeling. \cite{Kowal2020a} developed extensions that incorporated both rounding and transformation operators to adapt linear, additive, and BART regression models for count and rounded data.
-Although these works demonstrate the utility of discretized continuous data models for count data, none of these methods provides analytic posterior or predictive distributions, and instead use Markov chain Monte Carlo for inference.
-Among related non-Bayesian approaches, \cite{Siegfried2020} and \cite{Kowal2021b} developed count data regression with an emphasis on learning a transformation for more adaptive discrete distributional modeling.
-A similar strategy was deployed by \cite{Jia2021} for count time series analysis.